bit-js/web-utils/README.md

 // Do some tasks
 resolve();

-// Calculate the result and modify the header record result.attach(headers);
+// Calculate the result and modify the header pairs result.attach(headers);

 // Or append to a Headers object